darkstardigital/phpThumbsUp/core/components/phpthumbsup/docs/readme.txt

 a general rule, DO NOT edit the path settings unless you are an advanced user of MODX and have a customized installation.

+* phpthumbsup.auto_create
-* phpthumbsup.auto_create       - colon separated list of directories using
-                                    phpThumbsUp URL format
+  - colon separated list of directories using phpThumbsUp URL format
+    example: /w/400/h/300/zc/1/src/assets/images/gallery
+    (this creates a thumb zoom-cropped to 400x300 anytime an image is uploaded to /assets/images/gallery)

+* phpthumbsup.base_url
-* phpthumbsup.base_url          - the first part of phpThumbsUp URL (default: phpthumbsup/)
+  - the first part of phpThumbsUp URL (default: phpthumbsup/)

+* phpthumbsup.clear_cache
-* phpthumbsup.clear_cache       - should thumbnail cache be cleared when site cache is cleared? (default: yes)
+  - should thumbnail cache be cleared when site cache is cleared? (default: yes)

+* phpthumbsup.cache_path
-* phpthumbsup.cache_path        - the path to the phpThumbsUp cache
+  - the path to the phpThumbsUp cache

+* phpthumbsup.core_path
-* phpthumbsup.core_path         - the core path to phpThumbsUp
+  - the core path to phpThumbsUp

+* phpthumbsup.available_options
-* phpthumbsup.available_options - a comma-separated list of available options
+  - a comma-separated list of available options

+* phpthumbsup.available_filters
-* phpthumbsup.available_filters - a comma-separated list of available filters
+  - a comma-separated list of available filters

+* phpthumbsup.responsive
-* phpthumbsup.responsive        - if set, phpthumbsup will try to limit image sizes to device screensize based on your thresholds
+  - if set, phpthumbsup will try to limit image sizes to device screen size based on your thresholds

+* phpthumbsup.responsive_threshold
-* phpthumbsup.responsive_threshold - a comma-separated list of thresholds to
+  - a comma-separated list of thresholds for device screen sizes

-                                     for devices
+* phpthumbsup.default
-* phpthumbsup.default           - default settings for all thumbs
+  - default settings for all thumbs
+    example: zc=1&fltr[]=gray
+    (all images are zoom-cropped and converted to black and white by default)